mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Reduce the cost of software

 * Simplify problems so that you can produce simpler solution models
+* Don't gold plate software, good is often good enough - remember the goal.
+* Nothing wrong with a hack if you excplicity understand the trade offs - story about EZY testing costs

 ### Explore alternative models